Sinbads longest journey

 At the end of a journey into matter,

-into the warm primeval brine embracing our earth,
+Into the warm primeval brine embracing our earth,

-where mother shared by human and rose
+Where mother shared by human and rose alike,

-in the awakening ocean’s dream was split.
+In the awakening ocean’s dream was split.

 Where two monads, siblings at base,